Wake turbulence category: History

 consideration given to aircraft with limited ability to counteract adverse rolls.
 These groups were named "Super", "Upper Heavy", "Lower Heavy", "Upper Large", "Lower Large", and "Small".
 In some cases, separation was increased but in other cases it was reduced.
 The revised spacing between these groups was shown to increase airport capacity.
 The FAA estimated an increase in capacity of 15% at Memphis, and average taxi time for FedEx (Memphis' largest carrier, with about 500 operations per day in 2012) aircraft was cut by three minutes.

 RECAT Phase II was a continuation of the RECAT program that focused on a larger variety of aircraft (123 ICAO type designators that make up more than 99% of US air traffic movements based on 32 US airports), as opposed to the 61 aircraft comprising 85% of operations from 5 US and 3 European airports that were used in RECAT Phase I. The wake separations in RECAT Phase II were not defined by wake turbulence groups, but individual pairs of make-model-series aircraft types (e.g. Boeing B747-400 leading Airbus A321).
 In the US, automation does not yet exist to allow air traffic controllers to utilize this pairwise separation matrix.
 Instead, RECAT Phase II takes advantage of the underlying matrix to redefine the RECAT Phase I-type categories (i.e. Categories A–F, with an additional Category G) for individual TRACONs (terminal radar approach control).
 This allows efficiency gains over RECAT I because it takes the fleet mix – which aircraft fly most often – into account for each site, rather than doing a global optimization for the US national airspace system as a whole.
 RECAT Phase II went operational on August 3, 2016, at Southern California TRACON and associated towers.

 In RECAT Phase III, which was in development as of 2016, atmospheric conditions were taken into account.

 In Europe, the programme to increase runway throughput by introducing new wake turbulence groups was called RECAT-EU.
 With a database of over 100,000 wake measurements, EUROCONTROL also developed six wake turbulence groups.
 The change was partly prompted by the development of the Airbus A380.
-The previous three wake turbulence categories were increased to six, by splitting Medium and Heavy into pairs, and adding a Super Heavy category for the Airbus A380.
+The previous three wake turbulence categories were increased to six, by splitting Medium and Heavy into pairs, and adding a Super category for the Airbus A380.
 Capacity gains of up to 8% were achieved.

 RECAT-EU was initially deployed at Paris Charles de Gaulle and Paris Le Bourget airports in 2016.

 RECAT-EU for arrivals and departures was successfully deployed by NATS at London Heathrow Airport in March 2018.

 In RECAT-2, the six categories were augmented by individual pair-wise separation, based on the characteristics of the lead and following aircraft types.
 RECAT-3 further augments this by using real-time data including ground-based measurements of wake decay.
 In strong headwinds, reduced time based separation can be used because vortices are dispersed more quickly.

 The seven wake turbulence groups were adopted by ICAO in 2020.